ajl2718/whereabouts/README.md

 | STATE | State
 | LATITUDE | Latitude of geocoded address |
 | LONGITUDE | Longitude of geocoded address |

-Note that by default the file should be pipe-separated, i.e., use '|' as the delimitor.

 ## Examples